Effective Resolution Of Breach Of Fiduciary Duty Claims

 Our law firm incorporates as much evidence as possible, including tax returns or invoices to illustrate the transactions made on the estate or trust were appropriate.
 We also work with appraisers to illustrate that trustees or executors dealt with real estate matters in a prompt and efficient manner.

-Contact The Wessels Law Firm in San Jose, California, today to schedule a free initial consultation.
+Contact our law office, in San Jose, California, today to schedule a free initial consultation by calling 408-705-4577.
 Our probate law firm provides the sound advice and strategy needed to successfully manage your legal needs.